Why Learner Engagement is Key for Effective Training

 A good employee experience translates into increased company revenue: a study undertaken over 11 years found that companies with engaged employees increased their revenue by around 4 times as much as those that didn’t.
 It seems that having employees who feel engaged at work is vital for a company to thrive.

-Engagement in a training setting has similar positive impacts.
+Learner engagement in a training setting has similar positive impacts.
 Learners who are engaged – interested, committed, and keen to learn – will get more out of any course they are doing, both at the time and afterwards.
 And they will be more likely to understand, use, and share the knowledge they have received going forward.
 Their training is therefore worth more to them and to their company.

-What is particularly interesting is that engagement at work can be enhanced by offering engaging learning opportunities.
+What is particularly interesting is that employee engagement at work can be enhanced by offering effective training opportunities.
 This is even more vital in these post-Covid times.
 Gallup’s State of the Global Workplace 2022 Report found that the pandemic had negatively impacted engagement at work.
 Currently, only 21% of employees worldwide feel engaged at work.
 This does not bode well.
 And Gallup’s American Upskilling Study found that “upskilling is becoming a sought-after employee benefit and powerful attraction tool for employers”.
 This is good news for companies that are ready and willing to invest in their employees.

 Employee learning and development opportunities are vital for businesses that wish to attract and retain talent.
 But if the training you are offering fails to engage your employees, you will be wasting money and opportunities.